entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      ensure that this is accessible using the default routing suffix of your Entando Operator Deployment or a DNS name previously registered with your DNS provider.
 This hostname will not be used from your Widgets that you implemented for this plugin, as these widgets will use the hostname of the EntandoApp they are used from.
-     This hostname is useful for embedded web user interfaces used only on this plugin, such as admin user interfaces or diagnostic user interface.
+     This hostname is useful for embedded web user interfaces in this plugin, such as admin user interfaces or diagnostic user interface.
 * `spec.roles` specifies the set of roles that this plugin expects.
 At deployment time, the Entando Operator ensures that each of these roles are created on Keycloak for the Keycloak client representing this EntandoPlugin.
 It is